AbrahimSA/Retail_Sales/README.md

 - Wide Price Range ($25 to $500): Prices for all categories vary significantly.

 **Insight:** Smart Pricing & Promotions: Offer flexible payment options for high-priced items and seasonal discounts to boost conversions.

+### **Segmentation (Total Amount vs Age, Gender)**
+- The high-spending group is smaller compared to the low-spending groups across age groups and genders.

+**Insight:** Focus on increasing the average spend, perhaps through targeted product recommendations or incentives.